-If you're keen to try out Adobe Experience Design, here's a good tutorial to get you started.
-It includes a video demonstration which takes you through every click of the process.
+If you're keen to try out Adobe Experience Design (XD), here's a good tutorial to get you started.
+It includes a video demonstration that takes you through every click of the process.

 This isn't a tutorial per se, but there's a lot of learning here.
 In this post, the first of a two-part series, frontend developer Shaun Bent takes us on a detailed tour of how CSS is done at BBC Sport.
 They've managed to keep the CSS foundation of this massive site under 9kb, and it's fascinating to see how that's been done.